Middle Way Psychotherapy

 • Feeling more resilient and regulated in daily life

-SSP for Couples: Restoring Connection
+SSP for couples

 In couples therapy, we often see partners “triggering” one another’s nervous systems.
 When the body feels threatened, intimacy feels impossible.
 By using SSP, couples can lower their collective reactivity, making it easier to communicate honestly and restore physical and sexual closeness.